NotBrianZach/bza/README.md

       - againFresh=run quiz loop again, don't log
 5. get User Input (default options)

+#### Teach
 - TODO mode where gpt pretends not to know and asks you to teach it

+#### Feeback
+- TODO mode where gpt provides a running meta commentary on user input or approval/disapproval meant to emulate social media like button dopamine for users

 ## Command Line Tooling (bza)
 - <> = required argument, [] = optional arguments, ;; = comment (not part of command)